Mac Rdp Client Black Screen

 Yet another alternative is the following.

-If you have the Send to OneNote tool (part of MS Office) running on your remote Windows machine, then an easy solution is to hit COMMAND+S, select the region you would like to copy and subsequently click Copy to Clipboard.
+If you have the Send to OneNote tool (part of MS Office) running on your remote Windows machine, then an easy solution is to hit COMMAND

 This has the benefit of selecting only a part of the screen.

-1. Press Windows+Space (⊞ WinSpace).
-Alternatively, move the mouse to the top of the screen to bring up the MacOS system ribbon (Mojave here) and click the looking glass icon πŸ” on the right.
+Press Windows+Space (β WinSpace).
+Alternatively, move the mouse to the top of the screen to bring up the MacOS system ribbon (Mojave here) and click the looking glass icon π on the right.
 Observe the transparent input field in the middle of the screen.